avafinger/bpi-m64-firmware/readme.md

     b.  **The camera connector at the board side is really horrible, you need to make sure the FPC cable touch the contacts (They should change it on next board revision)**

+    c. **Make sure you have the correct DTB (Device Tree Blob) with camera enabled, please note the a64-2GB.dtb_leds has camera disbled to allow full Leds control

 4. Board does not boot

     a.  **Watch for some signs during normal boot**